vakuolga/edr_task_tracker/README.md

 # EDR Ticket System

-This is a test assignment for the EDR team, representing a ticket management system.
+This is a ticket management system tool.
 The project allows users to:

 - View a list of tickets.
 - Filter tickets by type and status.